Seattle Seahawks vs. Houston Texans NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Texans stats and trends

-- Houston has played 12 games, with five wins against the spread.

-- The Texans have an against the spread record of 4-5 in their nine games as an underdog of 7.5 points or more this year.
+- The Texans have an ATS record of 4-5 in their nine games as an underdog of 7.5 points or more this year.

-- Houston's games this year have hit the over on four of 12 set point totals (33.3%).
+- Houston's games this year have eclipsed the over/under four times in 12 opportunities (33.3%).

-- When Houston puts up more than 20.8 points, it is 5-0 against the spread and 2-3 overall.
+- Houston is 5-0 against the spread and 2-3 overall when the team scores more than 20.8 points.

-- The Texans have turned the ball over seven more times (20 total) than the Seahawks have forced a turnover (13) this season.
+- The Texans have turned the ball over 20 times this season, seven more turnovers than the Seahawks have forced (13).

 Home and road insights

-- This season, in six games at home, Houston has gone over the total three times.
+- This season, Houston has hit the over in three of six home games.

-- Seattle is 3-3 against the spread, and 2-4 overall, in away games.
+- Seattle is 3-3 against the spread, and 2-4 overall, away from home.

-- This year, in six away games, Seattle has gone over the total once.
+- Seattle has hit the over once in six road games this season.

 Powered by Data Skrive.